 This specific program is appropriate for post-rehabilitation sports enthusiasts and/or athletes.
-All candidates must complete and submit a series of case studies.
+We will review a variety of case studies during the course.

-In order to gain the most out of this program and become successful, the following are required:
+In order to gain the most out of this program and become successful, the following is highly recommended:

-- Hold one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.
+- Unless candidate holds one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.

 - H2O Post Rehabilitation Instructor Manual for Athletic Populations (395 pages)